robomics/compress-nfcore-hic-output/README.md

 In order to pull docker images from `ghcr.io`, you first need to log in to `ghcr.io/robomics`.

 1. Follow GitHub instructions to generate a personal access token (PAT): [docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic)
-2. Run `docker login` or `singularity remote` to login into the remote.
+2. Run `docker login` or `apptainer remote` to login into the remote.

 Example: